 Kate and Cody originally intended to get a dog or two when they bought their first house.
 And then they got a third.
 Then a fourth.
 They were gifted a fifth.
-Then they decided to start fostering and happened to find their sixth and seventh, and they took in their eighth somewhere along the way!
-Currently, Drummond Dog House likes to foster dogs who are over-looked or are not thiving at the shelter for the City of Mobile Animal Services, getting them healed up used to home life to find their furever homes.
+Then they decided to start fostering and happened to find their sixth and seventh, and they took in their eighth (and now ninth) somewhere along the way!
+Currently, Drummond Dog House likes to foster dogs who are over-looked or are not thriving at the shelter for the City of Mobile Animal Services, getting them healed up used to home life to find their furever homes.

 The long-term goal is to expand the dog sanctuary, prioritizing dogs with disabilities (Eden), medical needs (like Athena), bonded pairs (Ash and Brock), or who just keep getting passed over (Trevor).
 In the meantime, Drummond Dog House showers all dogs in our care with pets, fuzzy blankets, love, and a safe, healthy, happy place to live whether they are permanent residents of Drummond Dog House or destined for another furever home.